Don't Get Comfortable

-Don't Get Comfortable is first studio album from contemporary Christian musician Brandon Heath.
+Don't Get Comfortable is the first studio album from contemporary Christian musician Brandon Heath.
 The album was released on September 5, 2006.
 The album's first single "I'm Not Who I Was" became a number one hit on Christian radio.
 The album received one GMA Dove Award nomination with its single "I'm Not Who I Was".

 Background

 Dan Muckala was the producer for Don't Get Comfortable, and also recorded instrument parts such as piano, beats, keyboards, and backing vocals for the album.

 Release

 Don't Get Comfortable was released on September 5, 2006 via Reunion Records.
 The album debuted at #10 on Billboards Top Heatseekers chart.

 The album's most successful single, "I'm Not Who I Was", was released in 2007.
 Beginning on July 14, 2007 the song stayed at #1 on Billboards Hot Christian Songs chart for six weeks.
 The single "Our God Reigns" received a 2007 Dove Award nomination for Best Worship Song of the Year.